a-la/alamode/README.md

 - The `import` or `export` transform does not match the case.
 - A portion of source code is cut out before the transform with [`markers`](https://github.com/a-la/markers/blob/master/src/index.js#L46) so that the line does not participate in a transform.

+## TODO

+- [ ] Allow to erase the build directory before the build so that old files are removed.
+- [ ] Implement JSX transform.

 ## Copyright